j4g3rOS/CV/README.md

 - DevOps practices for IT infrastructure
 - Automation of IT processes through modern scripting techniques
 - Implementation of Security and Privacy aspects for Enterprise
-- On Premises Workspace One, hands on
-- "AI" implementations for enterprise
 - Migration techninques for legacy infrastuctures

 <details>